SpaceVim/SpaceVim/docs/documentation.md

 **Statusline separators:**

-It is possible to easily customize the statusline separator by setting the `g:spacevim_statusline_separator` variable in your custom configration file and then redraw the statusline.
+It is possible to easily customize the statusline separator by setting the `g:spacevim_statusline_separator` variable in your custom configuration file and then redraw the statusline.
 For instance if you want to set back the separator to the well-known arrow separator add the following snippet to your configuration file:

 ```vim
 let g:spacevim_statusline_separator = 'arrow'